malikaii99/Risk-Assestment/README.md

 # Risk-Assestment
 <h1>Description</h1>

-In this exercise, I engaged in a risk assessment exercise where I analyzed common vulnerabilities that pose a threat to business operations.
-Following this analysis, I made decisions on resource allocation based on the risk scores I assigned to each vulnerability.
+In this exercise, I will engage in a risk assessment exercise where I will analyze common vulnerabilities that pose a threat to business operations.
+Following this analysis, I will make decisions on resource allocation based on the risk scores I will assign to each vulnerability.

 It's important to remember that the primary goal of having a security plan is to be well-prepared for potential risks.
 Evaluating these risks is one of the initial steps outlined in the NIST Cybersecurity Framework (CSF), a voluntary framework that includes standards, guidelines, and best practices for managing cybersecurity risk.
 Risk assessments are a critical tool that security teams use to determine whether their security measures are effectively positioned to prevent cyberattacks and safeguard sensitive information.

 <h2>Scenario</h2>

 Review the scenario below.

 You've joined a new cybersecurity team at a commercial bank.
 The team is conducting a risk assessment of the bank's current operational environment.
 As part of the assessment, they are creating a risk register to help them focus on securing the most vulnerable risks.